 In order to report the quality of individual pixels, quality flags are available on pixel level, which can be raised to indicate lower than optimal quality.
-An example is the flag indicating a solar zenith angle larger than 70°.
+An example is the flag indicating a solar zenith angle larger than 70° .
 Several flags are available, given in table 1.
-The configuration values in the table are given in table 5
+The configuration values in table 1 are specified in table 5.

-Flag Description Solar zenith angle flag Solar zenith angle $>$ SZA_0 Cloud fraction flag Cloud fraction between CF_max1 and CF_max1 Sunglint flag Sun glint angle $< \Theta_SG_1$
+Flag Description Solar zenith angle flag Solar zenith angle $>$ SZA_0 Cloud fraction flag Cloud fraction between CF_max1 and CF_max1 sun glint flag Sun glint angle $< \Theta_SG_1$